How to Become a Kansas Notary

-To become a Kansas notary public, a person must meet all of the requirements listed below:
+To become an Kansas notary public, an applicant must meet all of the following qualifications

 - Be a citizen of the United States

 - Be a resident of Kansas, or a resident of a bordering state who is regularly employed or carries on a business or profession in Kansas

 - Have never been convicted of a felony